jhpyle/docassemble/demo.md

   interview if the user is logged in and the user has "advocate" as a user role.

-  The functions in docassemble.base.legal need to know who the user is.
-The update_info function communicates that information to the docassemble.base.legal module.
+  The functions in docassemble.base.util need to know who the user is.
+The set_info function communicates that information to the docassemble.base.util module.
 Since the code is paired with the "default role" declaration, this code is run as "initial" code, meaning that it is run every time docassemble processes the interview (i.e., every time the screen loads).